 Overall vapor quality was impressive from an all-quartz chamber and we are a bit curious why it took so long so companies to make such an obvious choice.
 It makes your vapor very smooth and flavorful and we even found the chamber is generally easier to keep clean.

 Linx products are designed with an apple-like flair that gives the user the feeling of quality when they open the box.
-Linx products just aren’t vaporizers, they are works of art.
-The Gaia has a sleek almost urban professional appeal to it that would make you proud to have it displayed on your coffee table.
+It doesn’t have a tool like quality like we find with the Storz & Bickel Mighty, the Gaia instead has a sleek almost urban professional appeal to it that would make you proud to have it displayed on your coffee table.

 But it is not just the looks; the device itself appears to be well constructed with no visual defects, smooth finished lines, and a brushed aluminum finish.
 The mouthpiece seems to be a signature of Linx and can be found on all the products they offer which gives the unit an elegant finish and functions very well.

 The quartz chamber is impressive to look at and you can actually see the heating elements through the quartz lined walls.
 The only thing we fear about a quartz chamber is how it will stand up to a drop or hard bumps.
-Quartz though it is does have some resilience will break more easily than ceramic or metal.
+Quartz though does have some resilience will break more easily than ceramic or metal.
+To protect the quartz from falling or breaking buying a zeus armor hard case is a good bet.
 If the heating chamber was to crack or shatter the device as a whole would be useless and probably not covered by warranty.
 Not to mention if the glass splinters it could be potentially harmful to inhale from.
 So this is definitely a unit you need to be careful with.

 The display is large, bright and vibrant and buttons respond as they should.
 At the bottom of the Linx there is a packing tool that is locked into place with a magnet, we really liked this feature.